corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 * **keystoreAlias**:
   The alias for the name associated with the certificate to be associated with the package namespace.

+### Register a namespace with a sample CorDapp

-You can use this sample CorDapp (available in [Java](https://github.com/corda/samples-java/tree/master/Basic/cordapp-example) and [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Basic/cordapp-example)) as an example.
-The sample walks you through initializing a simple network and registering and unregistering a package namespace.
+We've created a sample CorDapp (available in [Java](https://github.com/corda/samples-java/tree/master/Basic/cordapp-example) and [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Basic/cordapp-example)) you can use to practice initializing a simple network and registering and unregistering a package namespace.

-Check the sample CorDapp out, then follow the [instructions to build it](../../corda-os/4.8/tutorial-cordapp.html#building-the-example-cordapp).
+1. Check the sample CorDapp out, then follow the [instructions to build it](../../corda-os/4.8/tutorial-cordapp.html#building-the-example-cordapp).

 {{< note >}}
 You can point to any existing bootstrapped Corda network.
 This will update the associated network parameters file for that network).

 {{< /note >}}

-Create a new public key to use for signing the Java package namespace we wish to register:
+2. Create a new public key.
+You will use this to sign the Java package namespace you want to register:
 ```shell
 $JAVA_HOME/bin/keytool -genkeypair -keystore _teststore -storepass MyStorePassword -keyalg RSA -alias MyKeyAlias -keypass MyKeyPassword -dname "O=Alice Corp, L=Madrid, C=ES"
 ```

-This will generate a key store file called `_teststore` in the current directory.
+This generates a keystore file called `_teststore` in the current directory.

-* Create a `network-parameters.conf` file in the same directory, with the following information:
+3. Create a `network-parameters.conf` file in the same directory.
+Include this information:
 ```kotlin
 packageOwnership=[
     {